How to send bitcoin from your Material Bitcoin

 At this point you will need to enter the private key of your Bitcoin Material, which can be found underneath the security sticker.
 Remember to enter the prefix p2wpkh: and make sure it is entered correctly.

-In the next step you will need to create a password to encrypt the data in your Material Bitcoin wallet.
-Make sure it is a strong password and remember it, as you will need it later to send Bitcoin.
+In the next step you need to create a password to encrypt the data of your Material Bitcoin wallet.
+Make sure it is a strong password and memorize it, as you will need it later to send Bitcoin.

-If you have followed the steps correctly, you will already have your Material Bitcoin imported into Electrum on your computer, where you will be able to check your Bitcoin Material balance, make shipments, and accept Bitcoin payments.
+If you have followed the steps correctly, your Material Bitcoin wallet is now imported into Electrum on your computer, where you will be able to check your balance, make deposits, and accept Bitcoin payments.

 Step 5: Send bitcoin

-To send bitcoin, click on the “Send” tab and enter the destination address and amount.
+To send bitcoin, click on the “Send” tab and enter the destination address and the amount.

 Click on “Pay” to see the details of the transaction.
 A new window will open, giving us the option to adjust the fee (the faster, the more expensive, and the slower, the cheaper).
 Click “Accept” to launch the transaction on the blockchain.